Hillhead Baptist Church

 Hillhead Baptist Church is a Baptist church in the west end of Glasgow, Scotland.
-It was admitted to the Baptist Union of Scotland in 1883, when the church opened.
+It is affiliated with the Baptist Union of Scotland.
 It has operated for over 125 years, one of 164 active Baptist churches in Scotland in the early twenty-first century.

 External features of the church building include prominent Greek columns, casement windows, and a triple-doorway front access, with doors, by tradition, painted sky blue.
 Internal features include a columned gallery and two levels of seating.
-It was designed by Thomas Lennox Watson (1850-1920), of Glasgow, the sixth of a dozen churches built to Lennox Watson design during the era.
+It was designed by Thomas Lennox Watson (1850–1920), of Glasgow, the sixth of a dozen churches built to Lennox Watson design during the era.

 Historic Scotland designated Hillhead Baptist Church a Category B preserved building in 1970 (building number LB32860).

 Geography

 Hillhead Baptist Church is located at 53 Creswell Street, Hillhead, Glasgow, Scotland, G12 8AE.
 Reflecting the church's corner location on Creswell and Cranworth streets the church's address sometimes shows as '53 Creswell Street and 30 Cranworth Street.'